Working from home is easier said than done. However, those that thrive in a home office setting know that there are a few keys to their success.

 A profound insight with an important lessons: Drink lots of water, dummy.

-Most people don’t drink near the actual amount of water they need per day (at least a half gallon) and suffer an enormous range of physical and mental consequences as a direct (and entirely foreseeable) result.
+Most people don’t drink near the actual amount of water they need per day (at least a half gallon).
+Dehydration can cause an enormous range of physical and mental consequences as a direct (and entirely foreseeable) result.

 Keep water close by and sip it constantly.
 It keeps you alert and healthy – both good things if you’re wanting to be productive.